jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 Exercises in ns mcp dir ~/mcp

+### MCP.1.
+Multi Container Pod creation
-### 1. Create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
+In namespece mcp, create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
 Connect to the second container and run 'ls'

 <details><summary>show</summary>
 <p>